Things Will Work Out, Mom

 It paid off for Hunter.
 I remember when he stopped me in the middle of the school hallway and demanded that I listen to something he’d just written.
 I was in awe.
 As he read me his words, all the remediation we tried over the years, all the frustrations, all the prompting, and tears came back to me.

-Whether it’s dealing with learning disabilities or ADHD, anxiety or depression, we parents wonder and worry if we are making the right choices for our kids.
+Whether it’s dealing with learning disabilities or ADHD, anxiety or a mood disorder, we parents wonder and worry if we are making the right choices for our kids.

 Now that I’m farther down the parenting road, I realize that I took the right steps.
 That first-grader who couldn’t remember his alphabet, the second-grader whose writing was illegible, and the third-grader who used both hands at the same time to write classwork was able to write an essay called “Fire” as a high-schooler.
 Here is an excerpt: